gchure/phd/src/chapter_06/section_02_epAI.md

 ## Inferring Allosteric Parameters from Previous Data

-The fold-change profile described by features three unknown parameters $K_A$,
+The fold-change function derived in Chapter 2 features three unknown parameters $K_A$,
 $K_I$, and $\Delta\varepsilon_{AI}$.
 In this section, we explore different conceptual approaches to determining these parameters.
 We first discuss how the induction titration profile of the simple repression constructs used in